This story has been updated. It was originally published on March 26, 2020.

-Everything on your smartphone should be protected behind a lock screen—accessible only via fingerprint, a PIN code, or facial recognition—but there are going to be times when other people have access to your device.
+Everything on your smartphone should be protected behind a lock screen—accessible only via fingerprint, a PIN code, or facial recognition—but there will be times when other people have access to your device.

 Maybe your grandparents want to look at photos of the kids, your nephew wants to play a game, or your partner needs to borrow your phone to check the weather forecast.
 Whatever the reason, you don’t necessarily want all your files, photos, and videos available for someone else to stumble across.

 You’ve got two options here: Use the file-hiding tools available as part of Google Photos or Apple Photos, or get an app built specifically for putting files beyond another layer of protection, like a PIN code or password.

 Apple Photos and Google Photos

 The Photos app built into iOS has a feature specifically meant for hiding photos and videos—find it by tapping the Share button (the arrow coming out of a box) and choosing Hide.
 This button appears on individual photo and video pages, as well as when you’re selecting multiple files from the main Photos view (tap Select to do so).

 Once something is hidden, it’ll vanish from your Photos feed—the main way into your photos and videos.
 It won’t appear in the Years, Months, and Days views, either, or in search results.
 If someone goes snooping, though, they can still find these files by tapping Albums and Hidden, so they’re not exactly locked away for good.
 To unhide a photo or video, find it in the Hidden album, then tap Share and Unhide.

 Google Photos for Android and iOS, meanwhile, has an archive feature you can use to hide photos and videos from some of the screens inside the app.
 Use it, and your archived content won’t show up in the main photo feed, which is the screen most people would typically flick through if they opened up the app.